MarinoTolj/MyBlog/README.md

 cd MyBlog
 ```

-Before you continue you should create .env file with database url.\
+Before you continue you should create .env file with database url, environment and app_secret.\
+For example:\
+APP_ENV=dev\
+APP_SECRET=ab5A17628A2441Da79256755dgga5d9\
-For example (for Mysql): DATABASE_URL="mysql://root:root@127.0.0.1:3306/blog_post"
+DATABASE_URL="mysql://root:root@127.0.0.1:3306/blog_post"

 Install the project's dependencies into vendor